-You might know that sensors are the backbone of any home security system.
+You might know that sensors are the front line of any home security system.
 They help keep the bad guys out, working day and night to put a perimeter of protection around your home.
 But… we recently found that Vivint’s sensors can do a lot more than simply safeguard the castle.

 Our Full Experience with Vivint Sensors